kstudzin/chord_dht/README.md

 Average hops with 100 nodes is 4.12
 ```

-Chord routing scales logarithmically with the number of nodes in the network.
-Given that, we would expect average hops with 50 nodes to be close to _ln(50) = 3.9_ and average hops with 100 nodes to be close to _ln(100) = 4.6_.
-This is close to the results above.
-We expect to see logarithmic scaling because chord routing because it is essentially a binary search where at any point we can skip approximately half of the search space.
+Chord routing uses the same principle binary search which eliminates half the search space at each step.
+There for it scales logarithmically with the number of nodes in the network.
+Given that, we would expect average hops with 50 nodes to be close to _log_2(50) = 5.64_ and average hops with 100 nodes to be close to _log_2(100) = 6.64_.
+That is, when we increase the number of nodes from _50_ to _100_, i.e. by a factor of 2, we expect an increase in average hops by a factor of approximately _0.85_.
+In our test we see in an increase in average hops by a factor of _0.89_, which is close to the expected value.

 ### Synchronization Protocol